Ladino Musician & Scholar

 Ceen Gabbai is a Brooklyn based artist and educator.
 She grew up in Iraq and moved to the United States in 2015.

-Gabbai is author of a number of children’s books and co-founder of Darceen.org, a unique Arabic website explaining Judaism.
+Gabbai is the author of a number of children’s books and co-founder of Darceen.org, a unique Arabic website explaining Judaism.

 Gina Gold is a humorist, filmmaker and stage artist.
 She grew up in a New York neighborhood thinking “oy vey” was something all black people said.
 Inspired by comedians like Carol Burnett and Louis CK, Gina boldly pokes fun at her own idiosyncrasies as a Jewish African-American Bay Area native who is really from Queens.
 At the age of thirteen she attended The American Academy Of Dramatic Arts and later wrote her own one woman shows before venturing into filmmaking.
 She launched her own show on a New York cable access channel.
 Calling it “The Gina Gold Show,” she filled the airtime with comedic, sometimes surreal, Saturday Night Live-style sketches and short films.